neo-project/docs/en-us/node/consensus.md

 * **View** `v` - The dataset used during a consensus activity in NEO `DBFT`

 ## 2 - Roles
-**In the NEO consensus algorithm, Consensus Nodes are elected by ANS holders and vote on validity of transactions.
+**In the NEO consensus algorithm, Consensus Nodes are elected by NEO holders and vote on validity of transactions.
 These nodes have also been referred to as 'Bookkeepers'.
 Moving forward, they will be referred to as Consensus Nodes**.

   <img style="vertical-align: middle" src="assets/nNode.png" width="25"> **Consensus Node** - This node participates in the consensus activity.
 During a consensus activity, consensus nodes take turns assuming the following two roles:
   - <img style="vertical-align: middle" src="assets/speakerNode.png" width="25"> **Speaker** `(One)` - The **Speaker** is responsible for transmitting a block proposal to the system.